Kintanr/Rewide/README.md

 # Rewide
-This project for PKM(Program Kreativitas Mahasiswwa) 2020
+This Mobile App for PKM(Program Kreativitas Mahasiswwa) 2020.
+It's using java, firebase, xml